team-fireworks/hotfusion/README.md

 ```

 > [!WARNING]
 > [Typescript fumbles with inferring function generics](https://stackoverflow.com/questions/64948037/generics-type-loss-while-infering).
-As such, constructors emitted by `methodsOf`
+As such, constructors emitted by `ctorsOf`
 > loses its generics, becoming `unknown`.
 >
 > You will see this if you try to use a Hotfusion constructor: